rmathena79/put-a-bird-on-it/README.md

 # Development Notes

-PROBLEMS
-* None... at the moment

 TODO
 * Move "normalization" script to a simple .py or maybe the math-ena module, and don't call it "normalization".
 * Probably make all table and column names lowercase
-* Make ID replacement more efficient by building up one big dictionary of replacement mappings